-Icon Name Description Section Manual Indicates that the activity is a manual activity, i.e. the engineer has to click it in the Web Client.
-Activity type 0 Precondition Indicates that the activity has a condition script attached.
+lcon Name Description Section Manual Indicates that the activity is a manual activity, i.e. the engineer has to click it in the Web Client.
+Activity type Scope activ- ity Indicates that the activity is a scope activity, i.e. that the activ- ity is not bound to a certain chain of activities but is available in the entire scope Workflow Components: Activities 0 Precondition Indicates that the activity has a condition script attached.
 The condition script is executed when the previous activity has been performed.
 The activity with the precondition icon is only displayed if the condition script returns true .
 Precondition